 The other node is used as the source, the mesh that you want to have duplicated.
 In the tree case, this would be the tree itself.

-In our example, we would use a Spatial node as the root node of the scene.
+In our example, we would use a Node3D node as the root node of the scene.
 Your scene tree would look like this:

 For simplicity's sake, this tutorial uses built-in primitives.

 Now you have everything ready.
-Select the MultiMeshInstance node and look at the
+Select the MultiMeshInstance3D node and look at the

 toolbar, you should see an extra button called